bonitasoft/bonita-labs-doc/md/polling.md

 In order to learn from the history of all executed processes in Bonita platform, ICI backend need to access and poll data from Bonita platform database.

 The first time ICI backend is launched, all data regarding case and task execution is retrieved from the Bonita platform database.
-Then, every 15 minutes (default configuration), a job update the module with data of newly executed tasks and cases.
+Then, every 15 minutes (default configuration), a job updates the module with data of newly executed tasks and cases.

 ## Configuration